CornerLeague/BlueBoxy/replit.md

 - July 11, 2025.
 Integrated OpenAI for dynamic recommendations - connected OpenAI API to generate personalized messages, personality insights, and activity recommendations based on actual assessment responses and user data
 - July 11, 2025.
 Added location-based preferences system - implemented comprehensive geolocation functionality with user preference questionnaires across all activity categories (dining, outdoor, entertainment, active, creative, cultural), OpenAI-powered location-specific recommendations within user-defined radius, and seamless integration with existing personality assessment system
 - July 11, 2025.
 Enhanced preferences with multi-select functionality - updated dashboard greeting to use first name only, converted key preference questions to "select all that apply" format with checkbox interface for better user experience and more accurate preference collection
+- July 11, 2025.
+Complete transition to localStorage-based storage - removed all database dependencies and JWT authentication, switched to storing all user data (account setup, assessment responses, preferences, location data) in browser localStorage for completely client-side data persistence, simplified API endpoints to work with localStorage architecture